How Much Does Cement Cost?

 In the end, anywhere that a solid surface is required, such as a garage, carport or garden shed, a cement slab can work well with a minimal expense.

 Price, however, is not the only reason to strongly consider a cement slab as the home's foundation or as an outdoor patio.
-Other advantages include the fact that cement is very hard to scratch or dent, it can act as a layer of energy-efficient insulation for the home and the material won't rot or sag like wooden floors do.
+Other advantages include the fact that cement is very hard to scratch or dent, it can act as a layer of energy-efficient insulation for the home and the material won't rot or sag like wooden decks can.

 While there are clearly plenty of great reasons to choose a cement or concrete slab as a foundation, patio or driveway, there are also some disadvantages that need to be considered.